 People don’t always appreciate your value.
 They need to know why they should deal with you.
 So you must position yourself, so you feel legitimate.
 Deborah Kolb likes to tell people, “Performance doesn’t speak for itself.
 You’re doing a great job and nobody knows.”
-It’s up to you to negotiate.
+It’s up to you to negotiate and communicate your value.

 Deborah knew the VP of Business Development in a financial services company.
 She and her husband worked in two different parts of Texas, and she wanted to live where he worked.
 But the CEO and founder preferred people to be in the local office.
 To get him to negotiate, she had to make her value visible.
 So she said, “Let me tell you about all of the new customers we brought in this quarter.”
 Then she shared what was done to make it happen.